 I so often get calls from up country from people asking how they can go about having their waste recycled – green with envy at how easy it is here.

 So today I have good news for some of you.
 It has finally happened.
-Wasteplan quietly set up shop in Pretoria last year!
-So I had a chat with Herman Steenkamp of Wasteplan Gauteng.
+WastePlan quietly set up shop in Pretoria last year!
+So I had a chat with Herman Steenkamp (below), general manager of WastePlan Gauteng.
 Currently they are providing commercial waste minimisation and recycling services in Pretoria, Midrand and Johannesburg.

 They started working with 2 hotels in Midrand in May 2010, where they do onsite waste management.
 That means there are Wasteplan staff members working on the client’s premises looking after their waste management, sorting and cleaning full time.
 General waste is disposed to landfill and recyclables are collected for further processing.

 WastePlan also bought over Greenwize recycling in January 2011.
 This business had been doing school and public drop off collections in Pretoria for years and after incorporating its services, WastePlan now looks after the recycling of 20 schools in Pretoria.
 At one school – St. Mary’s DSG in Hatfield – they do onsite waste management to look after the whole complex’s waste separation and minimisation.

 Altogether 50 permanent staff members are now employed by WastePlan Gauteng.
 There are 18 sorters working at the materials recovery centre (MRF) in Waltloo, Pretoria.
 They service various businesses: hospitals, shopping centres, offices and distribution centres.